tjacobs/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Training

+I split the data into a 20% validation set and 80% training set.
 At first I was training for five epochs, but I found the validation loss was not improving much after the first epoch, so I switched to just training one epoch.
+The model used an adam optimizer, so the learning rate didn't need to be tuned manually.

+## Results

+After training the model using the gathered driving data, I ran the model on the track and it drove fully around the track autonomously.